 Data release:

-For data prepared using the time_series_forecast.R script (phi1-3, pi_z, ICDprop, Frailty) the values are projections generated through linear trend models, rather than aggregates of HES data, hence there are no minimum group-size limits for reporting.
+For data prepared using the time_series_forecast.R script (phi1-3, pi_z, ICDprop, Frailty), the values are projections generated through linear trend models, rather than aggregates of HES data, hence there are no minimum group-size limits for reporting.
 For elective patient groups, data was forecast from 31st March 2019, as opposed to 29th February 2020 for emergency patient groups.
 This was to ensure forecasts started from a representative baseline of waiting patients, given the waiting time of patients is only recorded in HES upon discharge.

 For the pi_y transition probabilities, for Emergency patients these were calculated as proportions of each transitions occurring.
 Namely patients could remain in G&A, move to CC (& vice versa for CC patients), be discharged or die, with the proportions of each of these transitions occurring per week calculated.
-As such the minimum group size required for a given weeks patient group (a given ICD and age group combination) was 10.
-Any patient group week combination that contained <10 observations was not released.
+As such the minimum group size required for a given week’s patient group (a given ICD and age group combination) was 10.
+Any patient group/week combination that contained <10 observations was not released.
 For Elective transitions, these were derived using a multinomial logistic regression, with a minimum required group size of 5.
 For the pi_x transitions, these were calculated from an aggregated survival function model, with patient groups with <10 observations excluded (no patient groups fell below this threshold).

 For the stocks of patients, these were calculated by patient group, with any patient group with <10 observations excluded.